Why is Flex menstrual Disc leaking when you use the bathroom

 So, you go to the bathroom as usual, but when you’re done, you give those pelvic floor muscles a little extra downward push (while still sitting on the toilet).
 Imagine you’re trying to “give birth” to your disc.
 You should see or feel a little blood dump out into the toilet.

 Keep in mind that, on lighter days, you might not be able to push out any blood using this tactic.
 It works best on the first few days of your period, when your flow tends to be at its heaviest.
-It’s also worth noting that mid-wear dumping is only possible with a menstrual disc, and will not work with a menstrual cup (which is held in place via suction and is worn lower down in the vaginal canal).
+It’s also worth noting that mid-wear dumping is only possible with menstrual discs, and will not work with a menstrual cup (which is held in place via suction and is worn lower down in the vaginal canal).

 Flex Disc (left) is held in place with a little help from your pubic bone.
 It sits beneath the cervix, in the vaginal fornix.